CommanderChrisOrg/CommanderChris/README.md

-# CommanderChris - Build and Run Guide
+# CommanderChris - Build and Run Guide 🚀

 Welcome to CommanderChris!
-This guide will walk you through the steps to build and run the application.
+This guide will walk you through the steps to build and run the application. 🛠️

-## Prerequisites
+## Prerequisites 📋

 Before you begin, make sure you have the following prerequisites installed on your system:

-- CMake
+- CMake 🔧
-- Make
+- Make 🛠️
-- [Other dependencies, if any]

-## Getting Started
+## Getting Started 🌟

 1. Clone this repository to your local machine: